diegojgris/draw-plots-qgis/README.md

 # Draw and label trial plots in QGIS

-This plot drawing tool for QGIS aims to provide a simple solution to create ploygons that represent your plots over satellite or aerial imagery.
-The beauty of this tool is in its automatic labeling capabilities, which in most cases allows you to replicate your labels in the field by adjusting a few parameters.
+This plot drawing tool for QGIS aims to provide a simple solution to create ploygons that represent your plots over satellite or aerial imagery of your trials.
+The beauty of this tool is in its automatic labeling capabilities, which in most cases allows you to replicate your labels from the field by simply adjusting a few parameters.

 ![Plot drawing tool diagram](img/tool_diagram.png)